-8.2.C.1 Supplemental, replaceable batteries carried in the solar car may be used to power: Main Power Switch, radios, commercially available electronic panel meters with internal batteries, cell phones, driver ventilation fans (if solely used for driver ventilation), and the horn.
+8.2.C.1 Supplemental, replaceable batteries carried in the solar car may be used to power: Main Power Switch, driver ventilation fans (if solely used for driver ventilation), telemetry, and the horn.
 All other systems present on the car must be powered off the main battery.